You are here

 - 2010 - Modified the list of diseases treated with cord blood to clarify which ones use the patient's own cells versus cells from a donor; again the first web site to do this.

 - 2011 - Launched the first searchable map of USA donation hospitals, for which Dr. Verter received the NMDP 2011 Lifeline Award.
-This was part of the adoption of a new website created by Fathom Creative of Washington DC, USA, that used searchable databases to manage maps of banks, marketing offices, and hospitals.
+This was part of a new website created by Fathom Creative that provided searchable databases.
 Adopted a logo designed by Matthew Stevenson.

 - 2012 - Launched a monthly newsletter.
 Started listing family banks by donation level.
 Hired Sandeep Kadam for further web development.